kexiZeroing/kexiZeroing.github.io/src/blog/react-19-enhanced-form-handling.md

   };
 }
 ```

+Server Functions as Actions in forms:
+- React will supply the form’s `FormData` as the first argument to the Server Function.
+- By passing a Server Function to the form action, React can progressively enhance the form.
+This means that forms can be submitted before the JavaScript bundle is loaded.
+- Server Functions should be called in a Transition.
+Server Functions passed to form action will automatically be called in a transition.

 ### `useOptimistic` use case
 This hook lets you update the UI immediately in response to an action, before the server responds.
 You pass to it the current state you want to manage, and a (optional) function to update the optimistic state.
 It returns you the optimistic state (which you use for immediate rendering), and a function to update it.